-Constructed in 1925 as a home for The Miami News, the Freedom Tower at Miami Dade College was modeled after the bell tower of the Cathedral of Seville.
-Striking in its architectural detail with its octagonal tower and richly ornamented fac ade, it remains one of South Florida's most distinctive historic buildings.
+Constructed in 1925 as a home for The Miami News, the Freedom Tower at Miami Dade College was modeled after the Giralda Cathedral Bell Tower in Seville, Spain.
+Striking in its architectural detail with its octagonal tower and richly ornamented facade, it remains one of South Florida's most distinctive historic buildings.

 Designated a National Historic Landmark in 2008, the building designed by George A. Fuller, Schultze & Weaver was donated by 600 Biscayne LLC and the Pedro Martin family.